fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     ![git-pr-1.png](../assets/git/img/git-pr-1.png)

-1. Click **Open pull request** button, describe about the issue and leave comments about your pull request.
+1. Click the **Open pull request** button, describe the issue and leave comments about your pull request.

 1. Press **Create pull request** button.

-## Synchronizing repository after pull request get merged
+## Synchronizing repository after pull request gets merged

-After your pull request has been merged, you have to update your forked repository to apply the changes to made.
+After your pull request has been merged, you must update your forked repository to apply the changes made.

-1. Fetch changes from upstream repository
+1. Fetch changes from the upstream repository

     ```git
     git fetch upstream